How to Safely use Phentermine with Thyroid Problems for Weight Loss

 Taking phentermine when your thyroid is untreated puts excess strain on your adrenals which can ultimately make thyroid function worse.

-Remember that your thyroid gland and adrenals are intricately linked!
+Remember that your thyroid gland and adrenals function as one unit (3)!

 To see if your physiology can handle phentermine answer these questions: